designRateConverter

 AdditionsPerInputSample: 22.6667

-Compare the Magnitude Response and Group Delay
+Compare Magnitude Response and Group Delay

 Compare the magnitude response of the two filters.
-The filter with zero tolerance has a very narrow transition width while allowing some tolerance increases the transition width and the passband width.
+The filter with zero tolerance has a very narrow transition width, while allowing some tolerance increases the transition width and the passband width.

 filterAnalyzer(designExactRate,designApproximateRate,FilterNames=["ZeroTolerance","HigherTolerance"])

 Compare the group delay of the two filters.
-The filter with zero tolerance has a group delay of 2008 samples while the allowing some tolerance decreases the group delay significantly to 153.
+The filter with zero tolerance has a group delay of 2008 samples, while the allowing some tolerance decreases the group delay significantly to 153.

 grpdelay(designExactRate)